^^^*^^^^*^^^^*^^^^*^^^^*^^^^*^^^

 "What's with that smirk?"
 A soft familiar voice called out.
 Rain's head turned to her side.
 Her gaze fell on a petite and attractive girl.

 Rain hesitated, then took it.
-"Couldn't find a soda, I thought they only had alcohol." she said, popping the can open.
+"Couldn't find a soda, I thought they only had alcohol." popping the can open.

-Hazel maintained a slight grin . " Didn't take you for a party-person?" she said, gently swirling the can of beer in her hand.
+Hazel maintained a slight grin, she didn't turn to Rain while she spoke.
+Her focus was pinned forward. " Didn't take you for a party-person?"
+She gently swirled the can of beer in her hand.

-Hazel's grin immediately vanished, as she took a quick sip from her drink.
+Hazel's grin immediately vanished, as she took a another quick sip from her drink.

 "Cool."
-She said, with a hint of disinterest in her tone.
+She simply said, with a hint of disinterest in her tone.

 "Oh…" Rain voiced out.
 She couldn't quite understand why Hazel was speaking to her.